DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 - `wf-amplicon` using both *de novo* and *variant calling* modes for ITSx -> BLASTn
 - Conversion of filtered `.fastq` files to `.fasta` for ITSx -> BLASTn

-All commands are executed from the working directory:
+All commands are executed from the following working directory: /mnt/studentfiles/2025/2025MBI06.
-`/mnt/studentfiles/2025/2025MBI06`

 ### Flye
 Flye was used to perform de novo assembly of Nanopore amplicon reads for each clinical isolate (barcode01 to barcode10), without using a reference genome.